la-haute-societe/craft-elasticsearch/README.md

 [![Elastic](resources/img/elastic-logo.png)][elastic-site]

-# Elasticsearch plugin for Craft CMS 3.x
+# Elasticsearch plugin for Craft CMS

-Bring the power of Elasticsearch to your Craft 3 CMS project.
+Bring the power of Elasticsearch to your Craft CMS projects.

 ![Plugin screenshot](resources/img/plugin-screenshot.png)

 ## Requirements

-This plugin requires **Craft CMS 3.0.0-RC1** or later.
+This plugin works with **Craft CMS 3 or 4**.

 In order to index data, you will need an **Elasticsearch 6.0** (or later) instance, with the **Ingest attachment processor** plugin activated.